 Finally, he touched on the "SNOW MIKU 2016" (Snow Miku) event held in Sapporo this past February, introducing a wide range of activities closely related to his hometown of Hokkaido, including the public call for "Hatsune Miku" costumes with a winter sports theme, the presentation of a snowboard-riding "Hatsune Miku" design, the creation of a "Hatsune Miku" snow statue, wrapping on Sapporo streetcars, and a booth in the New Chitose Airport dedicated to "Hatsune Miku".For the 2017 SNOW MIKU, they have already decided on a design for a costume with the theme of "starry skies in winter" from the public.Professor Ito said, "Hatsune Miku cannot do anything on its own without creators, so I want creators to create more and more.It is our job to create an environment that facilitates everyone's participation," he said, expressing high expectations for the ambitious creative activities of young people.

-Dr. Ito was appointed as a KCGI professor in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in 2013 and the FIT Funai Achievement Award in 2016.Professor Ito's activities and advanced initiatives provide a great vision for students studying IT (ICT) and contents at KCGI, and also serve as a great stimulus for KCG students who are able to attend classes mutually with KCGI, especially students studying contents-related subjects such as Art and Design, Digital Game, and IT Voice Actor Course of Computer Science Information Processing Department.
+Mr. Ito became a professor at KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in 2013 and the FIT Funai Achievement Award in 2016.Professor Ito's activities and progressive initiatives provide a great vision for students studying IT (ICT) and contents at KCGI, and are also a great stimulus for KCG students who can audit classes with KCGI, especially those studying contents-related subjects such as art and design, digital games, computer science, and IT voice acting courses in the information processing department.